 However, even these protection mechanisms have their limits.
 For some XSS attacks, the attack takes place via the database.
 Therefore, checking user input for malicious code is one of the central security mechanisms in the fight against XSS attacks.
 For example, the content of comments is scanned for suspicious character strings and sorted out if necessary.

 The data output should also be secured

-But not only site operators, also site visitors are affected by XSS attacks.
+But not only page operators, also page visitors are affected by XSS attacks.
 Many XSS attacks can already be prevented by a critical and careful handling in connection with "foreign" links.
-Users have the possibility, for example, NoScript Addons to use.These prevent the execution of scripts, i.e. the malicious lines of code that steal data, for example.
+For example, users have the option of using NoScript add-ons .These prevent the execution of scripts, i.e. the harmful lines of code that steal data, for example.

 Conclusion: XSS attacks are sometimes very complex, but protection is sometimes quite simple.

 XSS is a danger for you as a website operator as well as for your visitors and customers.
 Again and again vulnerabilities in Plugins or Themes become known.
 For example, the Plugin WP Statistics, with more than 400,000 active installations, or WooCommerce and Jetpack, each with more than three million active installations.